runodp/dagster-odp/docs/tutorials/weather_tutorial.md

 # Weather Analysis Tutorial (Introductory)

-In this tutorial, we'll build a data pipeline using Dagster ODP to analyze weather data across different countries for January 2024.
+In this tutorial, we'll build a data pipeline using dagster-odp to analyze weather data across different countries for January 2024.

 !!!tip "New to Dagster?"
     This tutorial assumes familiarity with Dagster concepts.
 If you're new to Dagster, we recommend checking out the [Dagster Quickstart](https://docs.dagster.io/getting-started/quickstart) and [Dagster Tutorial](https://docs.dagster.io/tutorial) first to get acquainted with the basics.

 !!!info "Experienced Dagster Users"
-    While this entire pipeline could be condensed into a single asset for efficiency, we've broken it down into multiple steps to better illustrate Dagster ODP concepts.
+    While this entire pipeline could be condensed into a single asset for efficiency, we've broken it down into multiple steps to better illustrate dagster-odp concepts.
 Feel free to optimize the pipeline structure once you're comfortable with the workflow.

 Before we dive into the details, let's take a look at the pipeline we're going to build: